If You’re Considering Injectable Fillers

 Where Your Treatment Will Be Performed

-Injectables are usually administered in Dr. Mabourakh’s office-based facility.
-If, however, you are on the schedule for a facelift, necklift, browlift, or any other procedure, your injections may be combined with your surgical procedure as well.
+Injectables are usually administered in Dr. Mabourakh’s office-based facility in Sacramento, CA. If, however, you are on the schedule for a facelift, necklift, browlift, or any other procedure, your injections may be combined with your surgical procedure as well.

 Types Of Anesthesia